Historic sailing ships at sunset - Battle of the Nile marine oil painting

 In 2023, he was part of the Ocean Globe Race village in Southampton, where his paintings were acquired by sailors including Tracy Edwards and Marco Trombetti.
 His subjects range from Nelson's era warships and Pacific exploration vessels to modern yachts and aviation subjects.

-Awards
+Selected Awards

-• Royal Society of Marine Artists' New Generation Award
+• RSMA New Generation Award

-• ArtMarine prize at Afloat or Ashore 2025
+• ArtMarine Prize at Afloat or Ashore 2025

-• The Pioneer award GaVa annual 2025
+• The Pioneer Award GaVa Annual 2025

 Latest from the Studio